SolaceLabs/solace-integration-guides/docs/_guides/websphere-liberty.md

 If a message driven bean is de-activated during a replication failover, the bean may be successfully re-activated to the replication site if the reconnection properties of the bean"s Activation Specification are properly configured.
 The default reconnection properties of the J2C activation specification are configured to not re-activate the bean upon de-activation.

-To enable WebSphere to attempt to re-activate the de-activated MDB, configure the reconnection custom properties of the J2C activation specification:
+To enable WebSphere Liberty to attempt to re-activate the de-activated MDB, configure the reconnection custom properties of the J2C activation specification:

 | **Custom Property** | **Default Value** | **Description** |
 | reconnectAttempts | 0 | The number of times to attempt to re-activate an MDB after the MDB has failed to activate. |